Stevie at the treble

 Happy birthday Gerd

-1982 - Neil Mellor was born in Manchester.
+1982 - Neil Mellor was born in Sheffield.
 He struck six times in 22 senior appearances for the reds, before moving to Preston North End in August 2006 for a reported £0.5m.

 1975 - Left-back Brian Kettle made his reds debut in our 6-0 UEFA Cup Second Round thumping of Real Sociedad, as we went through 9-1 on aggregate en route to our second triumph in the competition.
 David Fairclough struck his first reds goal in just his second game while Ray Kennedy nabbed a brace with John Toshack, Steve Heighway and Phil Neal all also on the scoresheet, while Kevin Keegan blasted a penalty over the bar.